diyasansi/who-goes-first-in-the-lungs/README.md

 ## Why This Project Exists

-In healthcare, especially during periods of extreme pressure—such as pandemics, staff shortages, or high patient volumes—**time becomes one of the most limited resources**.
-Clinicians are often required to make rapid decisions about which patients to assess first, knowing that delays can have serious consequences.

-This project was built with that reality in mind.

-Rather than attempting to **diagnose** patients, the goal of this project is to **support clinical triage**:
+In high-pressure healthcare settings, clinicians are often forced to make rapid decisions about who needs attention first.
+When time, staff, and resources are limited, even a short delay can matter.

-to help **rank chest X-ray images by urgency**, allowing medical professionals to prioritise which cases may require earlier review when workloads are high.
+This project explores how machine learning can support those moments by analyzing chest X-ray images and ranking cases by urgency.
+Rather than attempting to diagnose patients, the system is designed to surface images that may warrant earlier review, helping clinicians prioritize their attention when workloads are high.

-At its core, this is a **decision-support system**, not a diagnostic tool.
+The emphasis throughout this work is on interpretability, clinically meaningful evaluation, and responsible use of machine learning as a decision-support tool—not a replacement for expert judgment.

 ---